 13. Sunflower Seeds

-Seeds are great to eat by themselves, but you can also add them to meal and side dishes like we did in this Broccoli Raisin Salad that is far from your grandmother’s side dish.
+Seeds are great to eat by themselves, but you can also add them to your meals and side dishes like we did in this Broccoli Raisin Salad that is far from your grandmother’s side dish.

-Tomatoes contain lycopene, a very powerful antioxidant that combats dementia and may improve mood balance too.
-People suffering from Alzheimer’s have lower levels lycopene, so eating more tomatoes is essential to your health.
+Tomatoes contain lycopene, a very powerful antioxidant that combats dementia and may improve mood balance, too.
+People suffering from symptoms of Alzheimer’s have lower levels of lycopene, so eating more tomatoes is essential to your health.

-When tomatoes are cooked, they transform into a “cis-lycopene” form, which helps your body better absorb the tomatoes nutrients.
-So try a hot bowl of our Crock Pot Tomato Soup to keep you warm and your brain functioning properly.
+When tomatoes are cooked, they transform into a “cis-lycopene” form, which helps your body better absorb the tomatoes’ nutrients.
+Try a hot bowl of our Crock-Pot Tomato Soup to keep you warm and your brain functioning properly.

 15. Whole Grains